Tony Awards 2022: Full list of nominees and winners

-NEW YORK CITY, N.Y. — Broadway's biggest night will honor the current season — with a whopping 34 new productions — that represents a full return to theaters after nearly two years of a pandemic-mandated shutdown.
+NEW YORK CITY, N.Y. — Broadway's biggest night honored the current season — with a whopping 34 new productions — representing a full return to theaters after nearly two years of a pandemic-mandated shutdown.

-Heading into Sunday night's Tony Awards, “A Strange Loop,” Michael R. Jackson’s critically cheered theater meta-journey musical that has a leading 11 nominations.
+Michael R. Jackson’s critically cheered theater meta-journey musical "A Strange Loop" won best musical.
+Heading into Sunday night, it had a leading 11 nominations.

-Below is a full list of nominees for the 2022 Tony Awards, which will be updated Sunday evening after the winners are announced.
+Below is a full list of nominees for the 2022 Tony Awards, with winners in bold text.

 Best Book of a Musical